An Introduction to the French Rite (Rite Français) in Freemasonry

 Streamlined Ritual Structure

-The French Rite is characterized by its simplified ritual process.
+The French Rite is characterized by its direct and pragmatic ritual process.
 This streamlined approach ensures that the core philosophies and teachings are accessible, enhancing the focus on the rite’s fundamental values rather than complex ceremonial practices.

 Interpretation of Masonic Symbols